JiapingGao/cplusplus-style/README.md

 ## 📄 License

-This style guide is free to use and modify in your own C++ projects.
+This style guide is free to use and modify in any C++ projects.